leonccao/OnlineJudge-Solutions/Leetcode/README.md

 Use the sorted array to search what's the start of next group and hashmap to check if you still get some number left.

+## 847. Shortest Path Visiting All Nodes (Hard)

+State compression + dynamic programming.

+f[status][pos] means the least step to achieve status `status` with ending at node `pos`.
+How we describe the whole status in an integer?
+Notice than there are at most 12 nodes in the test cases.
+We could use each bit of the integer to show whether one node has been visited.
+Then an integer with 12 bits is enough for show all of the status.

+f[status][pos] may comes from f[status][posPre] or f[statusPre][posPre]. `posPre` and `pos` are connected and `statusPre = status xor (1 << pos)` which is the status than node `pos` has not been visited.

+Notice than you may revisit node within the same status which means the f[status] array maybe updated in different directions.
+The solution is keep this update loop until no update was made.